-Facing its first virus outbreak, Samoa goes into lockdown
+Facing its first COVID outbreak, Samoa goes on lockdown

 “Although our country continues to traverse through these difficult times, let us continue to trust in the Lord,” Mata’afa said in her announcement.

-Samoa has had previous virus scares and lockdowns after returning plane passengers tested positive while isolating, but so far had managed to avoid any community outbreaks.
+Samoa has had previous virus scares and lockdowns after returning plane passengers tested positive while isolating, but had managed to avoid any community outbreaks until now.

 Micronesia, the Marshall Islands and Nauru are among the few remaining Pacific island nations to have avoided omicron outbreaks.